blanksblanks/Alexander/README.md

 Delete a class from a student's schedule: curl -X DELETE http://127.0.0.1:9002/students/mlh2197/courses/COMS4156

-Get a student's courses from the database: TRY IT AGAIN curl -X GET http://127.0.0.1:9002/students/mlh2197/courses
+Get a student's courses from the database: curl -X GET http://127.0.0.1:9002/students/mlh2197/courses

 Delete a student: